 If there is anything we are passionate about throughout our work at Pura Vida! eh?
 Incorporated it is helping travellers save money when planning a trip to Costa Rica.
-Our online discount databases for tours, hotels, transportation services, and vacation packages are various means through which we aim to do so, however we also recognize that although we can offer countless savings for many trip items, these items still cost money.
+Our online discount database for Costa Rica day tours is one means through which we aim to do so, however we also recognize that although we can offer countless savings for many trip items, these items still cost money.
 This point is likely best understood by travellers who visit the La Fortuna/Arenal area – Costa Rica’s epicenter of adventure and arguably the country’s most visited destination.
 Tourism here in La Fortuna is booming as there is no shortage of things to see and do.
 As a result, visitors who spend a few days in town quickly fall in love with Costa Rica as they can experience the rainforest, waterfalls, volcanoes, caves, rivers, ziplines, hot springs, and so much more to/from their Arenal hotel.
 Although we believe the tour experiences here far outweigh the costs associated with each (tour options can run anywhere from $10 to $250 per person), the sheer volume of attractions is enough to empty any traveller’s wallet.
 Fortunately, there are a number of ways budget-minded travellers can take in La Fortuna without breaking the bank – by balancing popular tour/attraction purchases with the following fund-friendly activities.

 1. TAKE A TAXI TO THE LOCAL SWIMMING HOLE CALLED ‘EL SALTO’ (THE JUMP)

 (approximate $2 taxi fare from downtown to el salto, and the same cost to get from el salto back to town)